-The ESCs role includes determining revenue requirements for Victoria's water corporations.
+The Commission's role includes determining revenue requirements for Victoria's water corporations.
 In this price review a building blocks approach to calculate returns on equity and costs of debt has been used.

 Borrowing costs are applied to 60 per cent of a corporation's asset base.
-The ESC uses a 10-year trailing average approach to determine the allowed revenue requirement.3 The cost of debt for Victorian water businesses have been based on the 10-year Reserve Bank of Australia's published BBB-rated bonds including some adjustment mechanisms-currently estimated to be 6.05 per cent in 2017-18.
+The Commission uses a 10year trailing average approach to determine the allowed revenue requirement.
+The cost of debt for Victorian water businesses have been based on the 10-year Reserve Bank of Australia's published BBBrated bonds including some adjustment mechanisms-currently estimated to be 6.05 per cent in 2017-18.

-The report commissioned by Consumer Action recommends that the ESC set the cost of debt at around 5 per cent.
-This is 100 basis points lower than the levels proposed in the ESC's draft decisions.
+The report commissioned by Consumer Action recommends that the Commission set the cost of debt at around 5 per cent.
+This is 100 basis points lower than the levels proposed in the Commission's draft decisions.